What is a park model home?

 Summary

 Now that we’ve reached the end of this article, we hope that you have a full understanding of what park model homes are and how they differ from other tiny home options.
-If you are interested in purchasing your own park model home, take a peek at what we offer.
+If you are interested in purchasing your own park model home, take a look inside and see what we have to offer.
 Or if you simply have questions about our pricing or more, feel free to contact us.

 The Pocono Park Model Home is the first Park Model that comes with LP smartside instead of the log siding.
 This siding gives it a clean modern look that makes for a great getaway cabin.
 Check out the Pocono today!